junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "That's why I said 'would have', you wouldn't agree anyway."
 Cas nods in understanding.

-He flies the both of them into the Cage.
+He flies both of them into the Cage.

 <br>